ganeti/ganeti/doc/design-2.0.rst

 When designing the new OS API our priorities are:
 - ease of use
 - future extensibility
-- ease of porting from the old api
+- ease of porting from the old API
 - modularity

 As such we want to limit the number of scripts that must be written to support